sondrelg/rs-case/docs/README.md

 >> thisIsATest
 ```

+If you want to use this package, please note that the case functions are written to successfully convert camel case and snake case to the remaining formats.
+Formatting train case to itself doesn't really make sense, and the way I would use this would be to, e.g., serialize out response data to a camelCased format.

 ## Benchmarking Performance

-Because the functions contained in this package only do some very simple string manipulation, they seem like they might actually be good candidates for a performance test - so why not do one.
+This repo is a bit of an experiment, and because the functions contained in this package only do some very simple string manipulation, they seem like they might actually be good candidates for Python vs Rust performance benchmarking.

-To make a test fair, and to make sure we're comparing apples to apples, I decided to test the Rust function `snake_case` to its Python twin, shown below.
+To try and make this a fair comparison - to make sure we're comparing apples to apples - I decided to test the Rust function `snake_case` (see the Rust function [here](src/lib.rs)) to an identical Python function.
+The Python version is shown below:

 ```python
 from rscase import rscase